-Rating
+Rating Level Rating

-AA-/F1+
+Deposits and senior preferred AA-/F1+

-A+
+Senior non-preferred and senior unsecured A+

-A-
+Subordinated Tier 2 A-

-AAA
+Guaranteed senior and subordinated AAA

-Helaba's Derivative Counterparty Rating (DCR), long-term deposit ratings and senior preferred debt ratings are one notch above the bank's Long-Term IDR.
+Helaba's Derivative Counterparty Rating (DCR), long-term deposit rating and senior preferred debt rating are one notch above the bank's Long-Term IDR.
 This reflects the protection of preferred creditors arising from the bank's large resolution buffers, including senior non-preferred and more junior debt.
 For the same reason, the senior non-preferred and legacy senior unsecured debt ratings are in line with the bank's Long-Term IDR.

-Helaba's short-term deposit and senior preferred debt ratings are the only short-term ratings mapping to the long-term deposit and senior preferred ratings, respectively.
+Helaba's short-term deposit and senior preferred debt ratings are the only short-term ratings mapping to the long-term deposit and senior preferred debt ratings, respectively.